kafai-yip/kafai-yip.github.io/_pages/papers.md

 ### Forthcoming

-1. [Only ‘only’ only: A distributed meaning approach to exclusive doubling](https://lingbuzz.net/lingbuzz/008563).
-To appear in *Proceedings of SALT-34*.

 1. [Agreeing with ‘only’](https://ling.auf.net/lingbuzz/007525).
 To appear in *Proceedings of WCCFL-41*.

 1. [Linguistic and social aspects of sibilant palatalization in homeland and heritage Cantonese](https://ling.auf.net/lingbuzz/008415).
 To appear in *Proceedings of NACCL-36*. [with [Yanting Li](https://sites.google.com/uci.edu/yantingli/home), [Xiao Dong](https://ealc.indiana.edu/people/dong-xiao.html) & Gareth Junjie Yang]